 Accessing UAE equities as a foreigner

 If you are an investor outside the UAE and want to gain exposure to the country’s vibrant economy, the most straightforward way to buy UAE equities is through an ETF, as highlighted above.
-The downside is that country-specific ETFs for small countries such as the UAE usually have a higher expense ratio compared to the ETFs for large markets like the United States.
-Thus you must carefully evaluate whether the excess return you expect will cover the higher ETF costs!
+The downside is that country-specific ETFs for small countries such as the UAE usually have a higher expense ratio compared to ETFs for large markets like the United States.
+Thus, you must carefully evaluate whether the excess return you expect will cover the higher ETF costs!

 The Bottom Line